Preventing Theft of Mail

 - Promptly pick up your incoming mail after it is delivered.

 - Get together with neighbors and the Postal Service and arrange for the installation of locked group mailboxes for neighborhood delivery.
-These are known as Neighborhood Delivery & Collection Box Units (NDCBU).
+These are known as Neighborhood Delivery and Collection Box Units (NDCBU).
 Each address has an individual locked unit for delivery and collection.
-A minimum of seven neighbors is needed to sign a petition requesting an NDCBU.
+A minimum of 7 neighbors is needed to sign a petition requesting an NDCBU.

 - Purchase a locked mailbox or convert your unlocked box to the lockable type.
 Make sure the mail slot is large enough for the letter carrier to insert your mail.
 The letter carrier cannot pick up mail from this type of box.